 Chatham was the first university in Pennsylvania to be recognized by the League of American Bicyclists as a Bike Friendly University (2011).

-Chatham University is accredited by the Middle States Commission on Higher Education, 3624 Market Street, Philadelphia, PA 19104, (267) 284-5000; and the Pennsylvania Department of Education.
-In addition, several degree programs are accredited by external accrediting bodies:
+Chatham University is accredited by the Middle States Commission on Higher Education, 3624 Market Street, Philadelphia, PA 19104, (267) 284-5000; and is authorized to grant degrees by the Pennsylvania Department of Education.

 - Accreditation Council for Occupational Therapy Education (MOT)